carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 As always, be sure to keep screen space and cognitive load in mind when considering adding a tool to your learning environment.

 #### Asking questions
 Formative assessment is important in any format to evaluate where the learners are in relation to your objectives.
-This is particularly important online, where 'reading the room' is not an option and the only way to know what's going on out there is to ask.
+This is particularly important online, where 'reading the room' is not an option and the only way to know what is going on out there is to ask.
     * One quick approach is to offer prediction prompts while live coding, giving learners a chance to practice as they go.
 Examples might include:
         * “How many lines will this print out when I execute this code?”
         * “Remind me what the name of this function is?”